California NORML Guide to AUMA

 The initiative sets inconsistent limits for marijuana concentrates, allowing possession of up to 8 grams in Sec.
 11362.1 (a)2 , but penalizing more than 4 grams in Sections 11357(a), (b) and (c) and 11360.
 This contradiction will have to be resolved by the courts or the legislature.

-VAPORIZERS RESTRICTED: The use of cannabis vaporizers and e-cigs is prohibited except in tobacco smoking areas (11362.3(c)), despite compelling scientific evidence that smokeless electronic vaporizers pose no public health hazard.
-The initiative goes on to declare that this section does not override laws regarding medical use; however, no state laws currently protect patients’ right to vaporize or consume in non-smoking areas, so this point is moot except in the handful of localities (San Francisco, Sebastopol) that have local ordinances allowing on-site medical marijuana smoking or vaporization in dispensaries.
+SMOKING AND VAPORIZERS RESTRICTED: Smoking cannabis is prohibited except in tobacco smoking areas (11362.3(c)).
+Violations are a $250 infraction.
+Smoking is defined to include the use of vaporizers and e-cigs, despite compelling scientific evidence that smokeless electronic vaporizers pose no public health hazard.
+The initiative goes on to declare that this section does not override laws regarding medical use; however, no state laws currently protect patients' right to vaporize or consume in non-smoking areas, so this point is moot except in the handful of localities (San Francisco, Sebastopol) that have local ordinances allowing on-site medical marijuana smoking or vaporization in dispensaries.

-USE IN VEHICLES: Consumption or possession of an “open container” of marijuana or marijuana products is prohibited while driving or riding as a passenger in a motor vehicle, aircraft, vessel, or other transportation vehicle.
-It is not clear what constitutes an “open container” of marijuana, for example, in the case of edibles or e-cigs.
+USE IN VEHICLES: Current laws against driving while impaired are unchanged.
+Consumption or possession of an "open container" of marijuana or marijuana products is prohibited while driving or riding as a passenger in a motor vehicle, aircraft, vessel, or other transportation vehicle.
+Violations are a $100 infraction.
+It is not clear what constitutes an "open container" of marijuana, for example, in the case of edibles or e-cigs.
 (Note: at present, there is no law prohibiting legal Prop 215 patients from possessing medical marijuana in open containers.)
 Exception: AUMA permits consumption in the passenger compartment of vehicles specially licensed for on-site consumption (11362.3(a) 4,7-8).

 SCHOOL GROUNDS: Possession or use on school grounds is banned while children are present, as is already the case under current law.
 (11362.3a(5)).